-You can reach a larger audience in a shorter time-period.
-Technological advances have resulted in considerable attrition of the customer-base of traditional marketing agencies & departments.
+You can reach a larger audience in a shorter time period.
+Technological advances have resulted in considerable attrition of the customer-base of traditional marketing agencies and departments.
 People have moved on to tablets, phones, and computers, which are the areas where digital marketers have gained the most ground.

 In 1993, the first clickable banner went live, after which HotWired purchased a few banner ads for their advertising.
 This marked the beginning of the transition to the digital era of marketing.
 Because of this gradual shift, the year 1994 saw new technologies enter the digital marketplace.
 The very same year, Yahoo was launched.

 Also known as "Jerry's Guide to the World Wide Web" after its founder Jerry Yang, Yahoo received close to 1 million hits within the first year.
 This prompted wholesale changes in the digital marketing space, with companies optimizing their websites to pull in higher search engine rankings.
 1996 saw the launch of a couple of more search engines and tools like HotBot, LookSmart, and Alexa.

 1998 saw the birth of Google.
 Microsoft launched the MSN search engine and Yahoo brought to the market Yahoo web search.
 Two years later, the internet bubble burst and all the smaller search engines were either left behind or wiped out leaving more space for the giants in the business.
 The digital marketing world saw its first steep surge in 2006 when search engine traffic was reported to have grown to about 6.4 billion in a single month.
 Not one to get left behind, Microsoft put MSN on the backburner and launched Live Search to compete with Google and Yahoo.